 HOW DOES SWIMMING POOL WATER CIRCULATION AFFECT A CHEMICAL CONTROLLER?

 Honestly, sometimes I think someone designed a pool 100 years ago and everyone has copied it.
-There are many things that affect pool sanitation.
+There are many things that affect swimming pool sanitation.
 Here we will look at how water circulation affects sanitation and what your chemical controller is telling you.

 Sure, there are regulations recommending water turnover rates for the different types of pool.
 However, while the recommended requirement might be achieved, how this achieved leaves much to be desired in many of the older pools.

-Well while we cannot do much about that, we can and need to take that into account when operating a pool chemical controller.
+Well, while we cannot do much about that, we can and need to take that into account when operating a pool chemical controller.

 Let’s just look at some of the differences between some 10m x 25m pools that exist.